Psychologist, Counsellor and Coach MBACP MBPsS BSc Psych

 I have practiced as part of the Wellbeing team at the University of Surrey.

-I am also a counsellor and coach at Grayshott Medical Spa as part of their Wellbeing team.
+I have also been a counsellor and coach at Grayshott Medical Spa as part of their Wellbeing team.

 Accredited register membership